meroebeigi/meroebeigi/README.md

 # 👋 About Me

-I am **Meroe Asgharbeigi**, a Mechanical Engineer based in Aarhus, Denmark, with experience in **CFD simulation, engineering analysis, Python-based data processing, and technical visualization**.
+I am **Meroe Asgharbeigi**, a Mechanical Engineer based in Aarhus, Denmark, with experience in **CFD simulation, engineering analysis, Python-based data analytics, and technical visualization**.

-My work focuses on using engineering data to understand complex systems, evaluate performance, and support better design decisions.

-I have worked on industrial R&D projects related to **alkaline electrolysis systems**, where I used **OpenFOAM, ParaView, Python, and engineering calculations** to analyze flow distribution, pressure drop, turbulence behavior, voltage losses, and system performance.
+My background includes industrial R&D work in **alkaline electrolysis systems**, where I worked with simulation, flow analysis, pressure drop evaluation, turbulence behavior, and performance analysis using **OpenFOAM, Python, and engineering calculations**.

+Alongside my engineering work, I am expanding into **data analytics and business intelligence**, with a growing focus on transforming technical and operational data into actionable insights and better decision-making.

+I am particularly interested in working at the intersection of:

+- Mechanical engineering
+- Energy systems
+- Data analytics
+- Industrial optimization
+- Business and operational insights

+Recently, I completed the **ReDI School Data Analytics program** and worked on practical analytics projects, including a course project developed in collaboration with **Whiteaway Group**, focused on data-driven problem solving and business analysis.

+My academic and project experience also includes work related to:

+- Renewable energy systems
+- Solar and wind energy
+- Macro energy systems and sustainability
+- Engineering performance modelling
+- Technical data interpretation and visualization

+I enjoy combining engineering thinking with analytical tools to better understand systems, improve processes, and support smarter technical decisions.

 ---